 Rock House Frenchie's Jolie le Bleu - gorgeous tri color blue piebald (sister Nomy' le bleu shown below)

-(SCROLL DOWN TO SEE PICTURES AND INFORMATION ON OUR BLUES)
+(SCROLL DOWN TO SEE PICTURES AND INFORMATION ON OUR EXOTICS)

-We have owned French Bulldogs for almost twelve and NOT one of them has EVER had serious health issues.
-Our dogs are given the best of care, nutrition and quality of life with our family.
+We have owned French Bulldogs for almost 18 years and NOT one of them has EVER had serious life threantening health issue.
+We give our dogs the best of care, nutrition and quality of life with our family.

-We think the blue French Bulldogs are just beautiful and striking but wouldn't breed them just for that reason.
-We wanted to be sure that we could produce and offer only healthy puppies breeding blues, which is why we spent a vast amount of time researching this beautiful and rare color before adding them to our breeding line and why we are sharing this information with you.
+We think the exotic and lilac/blue French Bulldogs are just beautiful and striking but wouldn't breed them just for that reason.
+We wanted to be sure that we could produce and offer only healthy puppies breeding French Bulldogs, which is why we spent a vast amount of time researching these beautiful and rare colors before adding them to our breeding line and why we are sharing this information with you.

 Although we weren't able to determine a clear "beginning" with the blue colored dogs - fact is, there are many variations of breeds that carry this rare dilute gene (d) and the French Bulldogs are no different.
 It is a naturally occurring gene, IT IS NOT A DEFECT!
 When you speak of the gene pool for French bulldogs you must include the dilute gene (d) , as it DOES EXIST IN OUR BREED.
 There are breeders that believe the blue French bulldogs will "pollute" the gene pool.
 However, we feel since the dilute gene (d) has been in the gene pool since the beginning and merely affects the hair and eye color, has no bearing on the dogs conformation, temperament or health, how could the dilute gene (d) be considered to be contaminate?